ga4gh/ga4gh-schemas/doc/source/schemas/genotypephenotype.rst

   :type datasetId: string
   :field info:
     Optional additional information for this phenotype association set.
-  :type info: map<array<string>>
+  :type info: null|map<array<string>>

   A PhenotypeAssociationSet is a collection of phenotype association results.
   Such results are grouped by data source and possibly release version or analysis type.

 .. avro:record:: EnvironmentalContext